In this article, I will discuss how to stop alcohol cravings by taking L-glutamine, which is an amino acid supplement that you can get inexpensively.

 I have noticed that HRC clients complain of a return of cravings within forty-eight hours when they neglect to refill their glutamine supplies.
 You can quench a sudden desire for alcohol by opening a 500-milligram glutamine capsule and letting it dissolve in your mouth.
 (Substances placed under the tongue are absorbed directly into the bloodstream immediately.)
 Glutamine is one of our clients’ favorite nutrients. (source)

-In addition to taking L-glutamine, you can reduce your cravings and begin to repair your body from toxic alcohol by taking an ingenious new supplement called Alcohol Support.
+In addition to taking L-glutamine, you can reduce your cravings and begin to repair your body from toxic alcohol by taking an ingenious supplement called Calm Support.

-Alcohol Support (you can read my review here) contains high quality nutrients and herbs that are very effective for alcohol cravings.
+Calm Support contains high quality nutrients and herbs that are very effective for alcohol cravings.

 These ingredients cost a lot of money when purchased separately, and I discuss many of them in my article on the best supplements for alcohol detox and recovery:

-A number of my coaching clients have been able to quit drinking with the help of L-glutamine and Alcohol Support!
+A number of my coaching clients have been able to quit drinking with the help of L-glutamine and the ingredients in Calm Support!

 You are what you consume, and it’s very important to have your nutritional bases covered so that your other strategies for recovery can be given a chance to work.